 While some car accidents may seem minor enough to simply forget, it may be wise to speak to a lawyer afterwards.
 Injuries and vehicle damage can both become apparent days after an accident.
 The other driver could file a false claim against you even if all seems well immediately after the accident.
 Most personal injury law firms work on a contingency basis, meaning that they charge nothing to review your case.
 Contacting a lawyer after an accident, even a minor one, is often the wisest course of action.

-For more information on how a lawyer can help you deal with a minor collision, check out this article.
+For more information on how a car accident lawyer can help you deal with a minor collision, check out this article.

-It is very common for injuries not to show up immediately after a car accident.
+It is very common for injuries not to show up immediately after a car wreck.
 The rush of adrenaline a victim experiences after being hit can block out pain only for it to arise later.
-If you are experiencing pain due to a car accident, seeing a healthcare professional is the best way to receive proper treatment.
-Michigan law allows those injured in a car accident three years to file a claim.
-Even if it has been a while since your accident, if you are suffering from an injury sustained in a car crash, you should call an experienced lawyer as you may have a case.
+If you are experiencing pain due to an accident, seeing a healthcare professional is the best way to receive proper treatment.
+Michigan law allows those injured in an auto accident three years to file a claim.
+Even if it has been a while since your accident, if you are suffering from an injury sustained in a car crash, you should call an experienced car accident lawyer as you may have a case.

 Unfortunately, a car accident can make your insurance rate increase even if you are not found to be the at-fault party.
 Insurance companies calculate your rate based on a risk assessment and oftentimes, if the accident was very minor, drivers will opt to avoid reporting an accident to their insurance provider to prevent their rates from rising.